499602D2/tg-launchbot/README.md

 	- ✅ add probability of launch and launch location, separate from mission name etc. with \n\n

-	- handle notification send checks with schedule, instead of polling every 20-30 seconds (i.e. update schedule every time db is updated)
+	- ✅ **(moved to 0.6)** handle notification send checks with schedule, instead of polling every 20-30 seconds (i.e. update schedule every time db is updated)

-	- unify spx-launch database and launch database into one file with separate tables
+	- ✅ **(moved to 0.6)** unify spx-launch database and launch database into one file with separate tables

 	- ✅ allow users to set their own notifications (i.e. 24h/12h/...)

 	- ✅ allow users to set their own timezone

-0.6: back-end improvements
+0.6: major back-end improvements and changes

+	- update to the LL2 API

+	- perform API requests intelligently, as the monthly request quota is enough for only one request every 8 minutes

+		- don't update API on startup, unless it has been sufficiently long since last check: store requests in memory + storage

+		- use schedule to schedule requests: just before a launch is due, plus for when notifications are supposed to be sent

+		- a raw update schedule of once every 15 - 60 minutes

+	- check for launch notifications intelligently

+		- on API update, check for updated launch times (notification send times) -> clear schedule queue -> schedule next checks for when a notification is supposed to be sent

+	- store LL2 and SpX API data in the same database

+	- combine all separate database files into one file with multiple tables

+	- attempt to split the monolithic file into multiple separate files, starting with the API request functions

+	- index launches by the new unique launch ID instead of launch name

+	- enable the disabling of postpone notifications

 	- improve json-parsing performance by using pooling